NamanKumar18/Pituitary-Tumour-Detection-in-Brain-using-Machine-Learning/README.md

 - Imports required modules for data preprocessing, visualization, and modeling.

 - Collects the data from the specified path, resizes each image to (200,200), converts the images into numpy arrays, and labels each array based on the folder name.
+[Dataset Link](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri)

 - Splits the dataset into training and testing sets using the train_test_split method.